GoogleChrome/web.dev/src/site/content/en/blog/why-coop-coep/index.md

 ### Cross Origin Embedder Policy {: #coep }
 [Cross Origin Embedder
-Policy (COEP)](https://wicg.github.io/cross-origin-embedder-policy/) prevents a document from loading any cross-origin resources which don't explicitly grant the document permission (using CORP or CORS).
+Policy (COEP)](https://wicg.github.io/cross-origin-embedder-policy/) prevents a document from loading any cross-origin resources that don't explicitly grant the document permission (using CORP or CORS).
 With this feature, you can declare that a document cannot load such resources.